-- Engaging students in citing sources (LOEX 2014; the EasyBib Professional Development Webinar series, 2014
+- Engaging students in citing sources (a.k.a.
+Citation Relay) (LOEX, Mich., 2014; EasyBib Professional Development Webinar series, Online, 2014)

 Digital learning objects authored and relevant to information literacy instruction include the following: